alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-12-15-hierarchical-data-resolution-using-the-bash-shell.md

 ## Overview

 Shell scripts are a fact of life and it is hard to imagine a technological future that has no role for the Bash shell, whether in Dockerfiles, UserData scripts, CI/CD pipelines, and so on.
-Another common use-case for the Bash shell is wrapper scripts around Packer bakes and Cloudformation stacks.
+Another common use-case for the Bash shell is wrapper scripts around Packer bakes and AWS CloudFormation stacks.

 But what do you do about data?